jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

     git commit -am 'extract class attributes'

 :ref:`I can use class attributes to remove repetition<remove repetition with class attributes>`.
-I make them once and other things in the :ref:`class<what is a class?>` can reference them.
+I make them once and other things in the :ref:`class<everything is an object>` can reference them.

 ----